-In matrimonial law, it is not surprising to see couples embroiled in lengthy struggles over divorce, visitation and custody, orders of protection, charges of criminal contempt for those disregarding court orders on visitation rights, and charges of aggressive behavior.
-In some instances of aggressive behavior, a parent may be the recipient of parental alienation, and the anger may be rooted in deep frustration from the alienating parent and child.
+In matrimonial law, it is not surprising to see couples embroiled in lengthy struggles over divorce, visitation and custody, orders of protection, and charges of criminal contempt for those disregarding court orders.
+In some instances a parent may even become the victim of parental alienation.

-Parental alienation is any behavior by a parent, mother or father, either conscious or unconscious that creates distancing in the relationship between that child and the other parent.
-It can involve brainwashing and manipulation of the child by one parent, with the purpose of destroying a loving and warm relationship the child may have shared with the other parent.
+Parental alienation is behavior by a parent – mother or father, designed to damage the relationship between the child and the other parent.
+It can involve brainwashing and manipulation of the child by one parent, for the purpose of destroying a loving and warm relationship the child may have shared with the other parent.

-The target parents often suffer heartbreaking loss of their children through no fault of their own.
-They may also face false accusations from their alienated children that they cannot defend with facts.
-Sometimes there are charges of physical, sexual, or emotional abuse, which must be investigated carefully to maintain and protect the safety of the child.
+The targeted parent is physically and mentally separated from their children through no fault of their own.
+In the most extreme instances, they may face false accusations from the alienator of physical, sexual, or emotional abuse, which must be investigated carefully by the Courts and the Child Protective Services in order to protect the safety of the child.

-Parental Alienation Syndrome is different from parental alienation, and occurs almost exclusively within the context of divorce.
-In the latter, the brainwashing of the child by one parent is also accompanied by severe opposition by the child towards having contact with the other parent, and may even include a visible hatred toward that parent, though there is little and often no logical reason to explain the child's behavior.
+Parental Alienation Syndrome is the brainwashing of the child by one parent which creates severe opposition from the child when it comes to having any contact with the other parent.
+This may include a visible hatred toward the other parent, though there is little and often no logical reason to explain the child's behavior.

-It is equally important to work closely with your attorney to prepare an appropriate course of action to protect and preserve your relationship with your child.
-It is crucial to maintain contact with your child, and not get discouraged.
+It is extremely important to work closely with your attorney to prepare an appropriate strategy.
+It is also crucial to maintain contact with your child and to not get discouraged.

-During a separation or a divorce, there are a number of factors that can put you and your children at risk for parental alienation.
+During a legal separation or divorce, a number of factors can put you and your children at risk of parental alienation.
 Early recognition of these factors is important so you can intervene and protect your relationship with your children.
-Common signs include:

 - Visits are withheld